iiasa/xl2gdx/README.md

 ## Requirements:

 - [**gdxrrw**](https://github.com/GAMS-dev/gdxrrw), an R package for
-  reading/writing GDX files from R. For a list of which package versions match what R versions, see the [**gdxrrw** wiki](https://github.com/GAMS-dev/gdxrrw/wiki).
+  reading/writing GDX files from R. For a list of which binary package versions match what R versions, see the [**gdxrrw** wiki](https://github.com/GAMS-dev/gdxrrw/wiki).
+  * Note that if you can compile packages, for example with [Rtools](https://cran.r-project.org/bin/windows/Rtools/), any source package version can be made to work with your R version.
 - The [tidyverse](https://www.tidyverse.org/) curated R package collection.

 **Beware** as of version V1.0.8, **gdxrrw** requires GAMS >= V33.